qrvey/partner-portal/docs/software-developer/04-Embedding Qrvey Widgets/05-Widgets/dashboard-view.md

   - **Details**: Logs `[qvDSHRestoreDashboard]: Unable to restore to the provided version` if:
     - No version is specified.
     - An invalid version is provided.
-    - `clientId` is missing in the authentication token.
+    - `clientid` is missing in the authentication token.
     - No personalization exists for the dashboard.
     - Personalization is disabled in the configuration.
     - The same version is already active.